John Flint (banker)

 John Michael Flint (born 1968) is a British banking businessman, who was chief executive (CEO) of HSBC Group from February 2018, having succeeded Stuart Gulliver.
 After serving for about 18 months, Flint announced on 5 August 2019 that he would be stepping down from the position, after a mutual agreement with the board.
-He is the chief executive of the UK Infrastructure Bank.
+He is the chief executive of the National Wealth Fund.

-Early life
+Early life and education

 Flint was born in Yorkshire in 1968.
 He was educated at Dhahran Academy and Giggleswick School.
 Flint grew up in Yorkshire in the early 1970s before moving to Saudi Arabia at the age of 7 where he attended elementary school when his father was a university professor.
 He returned to Yorkshire to go to boarding school.
 He earned a bachelor's degree in economics from the Portsmouth Polytechnic.

 Career

 He joined HSBC in 1989 as international officer, and spent 14 years developing markets in Asia.
 In 2004, he integrated all of HSBC's investment activities under HSBC Global Asset Management umbrella.
 In 2006, Flint was promoted Group Treasurer, and Deputy Head of Global Markets and Head of Global Markets MENA in 2008.
 In 2010, Flint became the CEO of HSBC Global Asset Management.
 In 2012, he was named chief of staff to the group's CEO, in charge of strategy and planning.
 In January 2013, Flint became a managing director of HSBC and CEO of retail banking and wealth management (RBWM).

 In October 2017, Flint was named CEO-designate of HSBC, and took over from Stuart Gulliver on 21 February 2018.

 On 5 August 2019, he immediately ceased his day-to-day operations at the bank after mutual agreement with the board.
 His interim successor was named as Noel Quinn.
 No official reasons for this move were presented.

 In September 2021, Flint was announced as the first permanent chief executive of the UK Infrastructure Bank, where he leads the organisation to support regional growth.
+In October 2024, Flint led the UK Infrastructure Bank as it transitioned into the National Wealth Fund.